madetech/handbook/company/about.md

 ## Our missions – how we will get there

-We empower public sector organisations by helping them to become digitally native.
+We empower public sector organisations by helping them to become digital by default.

 - **Modernise** legacy technology and working practices
 - **Accelerate** digital service and technology delivery